 - Training of Trainers (TOT).

 - Training to Project staff, to KWO leaders and to community leaders.
-Training in 2020 included: Women’s Protection, Domestic Violence, Response Mechanisms, Case Management, Child Protection and Child Protection Referral Systems, Safe House guidelines, KNU Justice System, Social Welfare Programming.
+Training included: Women’s Protection, Domestic Violence, Case Management, Child Protection and Child Protection Referral System (CPRS), the KNU Justice System, Social Welfare Programming, Safe House Management, and ARM-SOP Response Guidelines.

 - Awareness raising about SGBV and women’s rights with community members.

 - Produce and distribute Information, Education and Communication (IEC) materials.
-In 2020 alone, we produced 39 separate items, in Karen language, Burmese, and some in English.
-A total of 38,035 copies were made and distributed.
+Dozens of separate items, in Karen language, and in Burmese, a few in English, and thousands of copies distributed.

 - Action and advocacy for improvement in local laws and justice systems related to violence against women and child protection.